teaching-on-testbeds/repro-DNS/docker-instructions.md

 value.

-After you have performed the experiments for different numbers of referrals, you can generate a graphical representation of your data.
+After you have performed the experiments for different numbers of referrals, you can generate a graphical representation of your data (this step requires you to have python and matplotlib installed).
 Create a .py file and copy and paste the following code into the file:

     import matplotlib.pyplot as plt